OzNetNerd/oznetnerd.github.io/_posts/2020-05-05-learn-python-dissecting-netmiko-part-2.md

 * We can "catch" exceptions using `try/except` blocks
   * After catching an exception, we can control what happens next
 * Trying to access a non-existant dictionary key (e.g `kwargs["invalid_key"]`) results in a `KeyError` exception being raised
   * *Bonus points:* If you want to return a default value when a key doesn't exist, you could use `get` instead. e.g `kwargs.get("device_type", "linux")`.
-Using this method, `linux` will be returned and a `KeyError` exception will not be raised
+Using this method, `linux` will be returned instead of a `KeyError` exception being raised